airsonic/airsonic-docs/proxy/caddy.md

 title: Setting up Caddy
 permalink: /docs/proxy/caddy/
 ---
-The following configurations works for HTTPS (with an HTTP redirection).
+The following configuration works for HTTPS (with an HTTP redirection).

 Create a new virtual host file (assumes /etc/caddy/caddy.conf is your main file, and includes all *.conf files in /etc/caddy/caddy.conf.d/ directory):